Let's get you powered up

 Full-time business properties are also not eligible for this credit.
 If your property is only partly used for business purposes, you may qualify for partial credit.

 Each state is different when it comes to their solar incentives and programs.
-In this video, we’re focusing on New York State because that’s where MPower Solar is located.
+We’re focusing on solar options for homeowners in New York State because that’s where Mpower Solar is located.

 Qualified solar systems are eligible for the NY-SUN credit, which equals 25% of the cost of the equipment.
 This non-refundable credit is limited to $5,000 and it can be carried over for up to five years.